E-junkie Shopping Cart and Digital Delivery

 I TRIED to clip down this gagavision 41 video to focus on a perfect example of how not to create encounters with pop stars.
 But I couldn’t.
 (I’m not the techie I hoped I could be.)

 There are parts that could offend some of you, my readers.
-If Lady Gaga offends you, you are certainly and I respect your perspective.
+If Lady Gaga offends you, you are certainly not alone and I respect your perspective.
 In that case, I urge you to not watch this video–at all.
 The parts I refer to happen at minute 2:20 – 4:00, and are suitable for audiences over age 10.
 My advice is to skip the other parts, primarily because they do not refer to this post.

-The scoop: It appears a Christian Fundementalist gave Lady Gaga a card/tract that said, “Get Out of Free.”
+The scoop: It appears a Christian Fundementalist gave Lady Gaga a card/tract that said, “Get Out of Hell Free.”

 What I find so interesting is that she bothered to talk to them, and tell them she did believed in God, and that she had Christian influences in her formative years.
 It was like she was trying to find common ground.
 A novel concept for approaching those you disagree with, huh?